gateio/gateapi-java/docs/SubAccountApi.md

         defaultClient.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

         SubAccountApi apiInstance = new SubAccountApi(defaultClient);
-        Long userId = 56L; // Long | The user id of the sub-account
+        Long userId = 56L; // Long | The user id of the sub-account.
         try {
             apiInstance.lockSubAccount(userId);
         } catch (GateApiException e) {